-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 So far, about 15 members of the Oath Keepers have been charged.
 The leader of the Oath Keepers, Stewart Rhodes, has denied concocting any plan to storm Congress, while also acknowledging the investigation and the possibility he might be arrested.

 Other, smaller extremist groups had members at the Capitol that day, but some of those charged adhere to an ideology that is not a formal group: QAnon.
-A collection of ever-evolving false claims, QAnon followers claim Trump is battling Satan-worshiping liberals and child-traffickers.
+It is a collection of ever-evolving false claims, and QAnon followers claim Trump is battling Satan-worshiping liberals and child-traffickers.
 At least 17 of those charged so far expressed some form of support for QAnon ideas, according to court filings and news coverage.

 [The rise of domestic extremism in America, visualized]